 Once you know that your facts are understood by your divorce attorney and that your concerns are heard, the rest is very much up to the attorney.
 Let your divorce attorney do the best possible job for you by communicating with your attorney on a regular basis and really understanding the likely consequences of the choices you are making.

 At The Law Office of Jeanne M. Wilson & Associates, PC, we are privileged to be able to work with Clients who have placed their trust in us, knowing that we understand the struggle they are facing.
 We work to achieve the very best result for our Client’s personal and financial freedom and happiness.

 Are you considering a divorce?
-We’re here for you when you’re ready.
+Our Colorado Springs family law firm is here for you when you’re ready.